staceygillespie/DreamBig/content/current-deals.md

 ![](/images/dividers_gif_900x600_crop_center.gif)

 #### Upgrade your Create Room furniture or use anywhere around the house.
 The Create Room DiviDrawers are the perfect combination of beauty and extreme function.
-Available for pre-order tomorrow @ 11 am MT
+Available for pre-order.

 <video width="640" height="480" controls>
 <source src="/images/tote-stacks_1.mp4" type="video/mp4">